SeriousOldMan/Simulator-Controller/Docs/Customizing Assistants.md

    - Assistant.Call(method, p1, p2, ...)

      Invokes the *method* on the instance of the Race Assistant instance with some arguments.
 A variable number of arguments are supported.
 The predicate will fail, if the method invocation throws an error.
+The value of the method call is not used in this case (see below).

-   - Assistant.Call?(method, p1, p2, ...)
+   - Assistant.Call=(method, p1, p2, ...)

      Similar to *Assistant.Call*, but the last argument will be unified with the result of the method call.
 The predicate will fail, if the method invocation throws an error.
+The value of the property is not used in this case (see below).

    - Assistant.Property(property, p1, p2, ...)

      Accesses the *property* of the instance of the Race Assistant instance, optionally with some arguments.
 The predicate will fail, if the property access throws an error.

-   - Assistant.Property?(method, p1, p2, ...)
+   - Assistant.Property=(method, p1, p2, ...)

      Similar to *Assistant.Property*, but the last argument will be unified with the value of the property.
 The predicate will fail, if the method invocation throws an error.